HaloWang/WCPageView/README.md

 # WCPageView

-A easy way to implementation PageView
+A easy way to implementation PageView.

+Please use `pod 'WCPageView'` to add WCPageView to your project.